friendsoftheparkofwindcresttexas/friendsoftheparkofwindcresttexas.github.io/_posts/2015-02-07-Basura-cleanup.md

 ![Scott Gorton retrieving mattresses](/images/Images, Basura 2015/Basura 2015, Scott Gorton retrieving mattresses.jpg)

+The photos below are all from the Rosillo Creek site, east of HEB.
+While this effort was ongoing, others were sweeping Windcrest's areas.
+Volunteers included FOTP members, many Windcrest Elementary students from its Recycle Club, their parents, their teacher the amazing Chrystal Chavez.

+Many passersby stopped to express curiosity about who we were and gratitude for the effort.
+One young woman in a car paused and said, "I want to join you next year!
+Oh wait...I'll be away at college next year!
+But thank you!"

+SARA (San Antonio River Authority) provided gloves, construction bags, Fiesta medals, sanitizer, bananas, apples, water, and prompt pick-up of all we had collected.

+One of the fathers of a Windcrest Elementary student brought his bobcat, which he used to scoop up lots of  material; most of the ton of material collected from this site and elsewhere, however, was hand-carried out of the water and the ravine up to curbside.
+All had been picked up by SARA by noon...a very efficient sponsor!

 ![Rosillo Creek east start](/images/Images, Basura 2015/Rosillo east start.jpg)

 ![Rosillo Creek east finish](/images/Images, Basura 2015/Rosillo east finish.jpg)